ckswilliams/modOpenREM/docs/startservices.rst

 ..
 Note::

-    Celery needs to be able to write to the place where the Celery logs and pid file are to be stored, so make sure
+    Celery needs to be able to write to the place where the Celery logs and pid file are to be stored, so make sure:

     * the folder exists (the suggestion below is to create a folder in the ``MEDIA_ROOT`` location)
     * the user that starts Celery can write to that folder